 I moved to Japan in 2022, and immediately got hooked on hiking.
-In under 4 years, I've done over 150 hikes, and have written about 99 of them here on this blog.
+In 4 years I've done over 150 hikes, and have written about 102 of them here on this blog.

 If you're trying to figure out where to hike next, you can make use of the handy filters below, or head back to my hiking in Japan homepage where I have links out to a bunch of guides and round-up posts.

-A 15km, 7hr course which feels easier than it sounds.
-Great views of Mt Fuji, and a chance to see the suspicious-and-iconic horse statue at Mt Jinba.
+A 15km, 7hr course which lets you skip some of the crowds of Mt Takao.
+The peak offers views of Mt Fuji, and a chance to see a suspicious-yet-iconic horse statue.

 If you've already climbed Mt Tonodake or Mt Tanzawa and are looking for another Tanzawa mountain to check off of your list, Mt Nabewari is a great option if you're interested in eating its famous nabeyaki udon.